 Meant for picking up larger debris, such as leaves

-being clogged as quickly when the pool is especially dirty, like when you open the pool in spring.
+The Spring Filter Cartridges are designed to only trap larger debris and let fine debris pass through to prevent the cartridges from being clogged as quickly when the pool is especially dirty, like when you open the pool in spring.

 Please View Our Video for More Directions and a Clear Demonstration